 Lee Becomes General-in-Chief

-The prospect of Sherman marching his armies north from Savannah and punishing the Carolinas as he had Georgia, prompted many Southerners to question President Jefferson Davis’ competency as commander-in-chief of Confederate forces.
+The prospect of Sherman marching his armies north from Savannah and punishing the Carolinas as he had Georgia, prompted many Southerners to question the competency of President Jefferson Davis as commander-in-chief of Confederate forces.
 Opposition to Davis’ leadership reached a crescendo on January 23, 1865, when the Confederation Congress enacted legislation creating the post of General-in-Chief of Confederate forces.
 After being nominated by Davis, Lee assumed the new position on February 6.

 Sherman Heads North